 “Chop Suey!”
 Lyrics Meaning (System of a Down)

-Chop Suey Lyrics Meaning (System of a Down song)
+Chop Suey!
+Song Meaning (System of a Down Lyrics Explained)

-System of a Down’s “Chop Suey!” is one of the most iconic tracks in heavy metal, a complex song that delves into themes of mortality, spirituality, and human judgment.
+System of a Down‘s “Chop Suey!” is one of the most iconic tracks in heavy metal, a complex song that covers themes of mortality, spirituality, and human judgment.
 Known for its explosive energy and cryptic lyrics, the track continues to spark discussion about its meaning.
-But what do the lyrics to “Chop Suey!” really signify?

 Wake Up and Face Reality